chikamichi/jquery.circular/README.md

 — *No!
 Not yet another fraking carousel library!*

-— Here, grab that cookie.
+— Here, grab that circular cookie.

 — *Oh?
 All right then.*